 - Only the following file types are allowed: pdf (Adobe Acrobat Portable Document Format file), doc (Word document file) or tif (image file)

-After Unisa processes your application for admission, you will receive your reference number and further communication from the university.
+After Unisa processes your application for admission, you will receive your student number and further communication from the university.

 Pay application fee